 Amortization of intangible assets is primarily associated with our acquisitions of Aviva Global Services Singapore Pte.
-Ltd., or Aviva Global, in July 2008, Fusion Outsourcing Services (Proprietary) Limited, or Fusion in June 2012, and the acquisition of a customer contract from Telkom SA SOC LIMITED, or Telkom, in May 2015.
+Ltd., or Aviva Global, in July 2008, Fusion Outsourcing Services (Proprietary) Limited, or Fusion in June 2012, and the acquisition of a customer contract and the related workforce, from Telkom SA SOC LIMITED, or Telkom, in May 2015.